 Removed Unnecessary Software & Applications

 Now if your hardware is good and you don’t have any viruses, let’s try removing some unnecessary applications and startup apps.
 Sometimes programs run at startup or in the background of Windows that take up unnecessary resources.
+SandStorm IT actually has a published guide to how you can eliminate unwanted programs running in the background..
 Below are Microsoft knowledge-base articles with step-by-step instructions for disabling startup apps, removing, or repairing apps in Windows 10.
 For other versions of Windows search Google for your version of operating system.

 Startup apps article